awesomemotive/wp101plugin/readme.txt

 * Updated screenshots.

 = 2.0.3 =
 * Fix to ensure hardcoded API keys are not lost on upgrade.
-Thanks, @wp_smith

 = 2.0.2 =
 * Bug fix to address "API key not valid" error on multisite installations.